• 140 charging locations covering SA border-to-border

 • Get help

-If you're having any issues at a charging station, call Chargefox customer support
+Call us if you're having any issues at a charging station